MonaQuimbamba/myStandOut/content/posts/fragility.md

 **Marcos**:
 "They knew exactly what they were after."

-**Mona**: "we can trace when the attacker connected via SSH.
+**Monaquimbamba**: "we can trace when the attacker connected via SSH.
 To do this, we examine log entries related to the `sshd` service"

 ```bash
 cat auth.log | grep -i "sshd"